[Planet Surface]

 KOLOPAK: That's why they call it a rain forest.

-YOUNG CHAKOTAY: Why do your Sky Spirits choose a place where it rains all the time?
-And it's
+YOUNG CHAKOTAY: Why do your Sky Spirits choose a place where it rains

-hot, and there are so many bugs.
+all the time?
+And it's hot, and there are so many bugs.

 KOLOPAK: It's said the Sky Spirits honoured the land above all else.
-Maybe it's because this

-land yields so many different kinds of life.
-Maybe they wanted us to become friends with
+Maybe they wanted us to become friends with everything in nature,

-everything in nature, including the bugs.
+including the bugs.

-YOUNG CHAKOTAY: Sorry, Sky Spirits, I will never make friends with bugs.
+YOUNG CHAKOTAY: Sorry, Sky Spirits, I will never make friends with

 KOLOPAK: Maybe that's why they keep biting you.
 You're miserable.
-It was a mistake to bring you.
-I'm sorry.
+It

 YOUNG CHAKOTAY: I'm sorry I can't be what you want me to be.

-KOLOPAK: From the day you came out of your mother, upside down, I knew the Spirits had
+KOLOPAK: From the day you came out of your mother, upside down, I knew

-chosen you to be a Contrary.
+the Spirits had chosen you to be a contrary.

 YOUNG CHAKOTAY: No one chooses for me.
 I choose my own way.
-And if that makes me a
+And if that

-Contrary, I'll have to live with it.
+makes me a contrary, I'll have to live with it.

-KOLOPAK: If you have no spirits to guide you, I fear you will lose your way.
+KOLOPAK: If you have no spirits to guide you, I fear you will lose your

 TORRES: Visibility still zero.
 Switching to enhanced terrain scanning.